akka/akka-quickstart-scala.g8/docs/src/main/paradox/define-actors.md

 * It is a good practice to put an actor's associated messages in its object.
 This makes it easier to understand what type of messages the actor expects and handles.

-* It is a good practice obtain an actor's initial behavior in the object's apply method
+* It is a good practice obtain an actor's initial behavior in the object's apply method.

-Lets see how the objects and Behavior implementations for `Greeter`, `GreeterBot` and `GreeterMain` demonstrate these best practices.
+Let's see how the objects and Behavior implementations for `Greeter`, `GreeterBot` and `GreeterMain` demonstrate these best practices.

 ### The Greeter actor